dengin/thesis_models/README.md

 expert_finding_by_word_embedding.ipynb: Find similar documents by using word embedding matrices with gensim library.

 expert_finding_by_doc2vec.ipynb: Find similar documents by using doc2vec embedding matrices.

+expert_finding_by_bert.ipynb: Finding similar documents by using bert pretrained models.